Movies

 Genre: thriller

-What's notable: a romantic vacation of a loving couple unravels when an intrusive blogger invades their world, and irritation and jealousy spiral into a deadly game.
+What's notable: a romantic getaway for a loving couple falls apart when an intrusive blogger invades their world, and irritation and jealousy turn into a deadly game.

 Wake Up Dead Man: A Knives Out Mystery — 12 December (dir.
 Rian Johnson / Netflix)